telerik/maui-docs/controls/toolbar/getting-started.md

 ## Define the Control

-**1.** When the your .NET MAUI application is setup, you are ready to add an Toolbar control to your page.
+**1.** When your .NET MAUI application is set up, you are ready to add a Toolbar control to your page.

 ```XAML
  <telerik:RadToolbar x:Name="toolbar"/>